Ajiva-D/opinary-poll-widget/README.md

 I decided to keep it simple and just use basic `html`, `css` and `vanilla js` to enable it be easier to integrate into html pages.
 To make the configuration straightforward I decided to use a JSON file where the widget user can just pass json data and have the widget up and running.

 Due to limited time, I didn't include unit test which doesn't affect the overall output but makes development process easier.

+The JS file is also minified to optimize performance.